ashleyealbertson1/Horiseon/README.md

 # Homework1

-## We were given the task of updating the provided HTML code, which was rather messy and hard to follow, for clearer reading and SEO best practices using semantic tags.
+## We were given the task of updating provided HTML code, which was rather messy and hard to follow, for clearer reading and SEO best practices using semantic tags.
+We were also to deploy our website using GitPages so that our website will go live.

 ### I updated the title tag to contain information on the company as well as keywords